-For the proposed alignment, preliminary estimates forecast that approximately 1 million cubic metres of spoil from excavations would be reused or disposed with potentially up to around 3 million cubic metres of fill material required to build up the road in other areas.
+The cut and fill volumes differ between the preferred and alternative alignments.
+For the preferred alignment, preliminary estimates forecast that approximately 2.8 million cubic metres of spoil from excavations would be reused or disposed with potentially up to around 3.3 million cubic metres of fill material required to build up the road in other areas.
+For the alternative alignment, preliminary estimates forecast that approximately 1.7 million cubic metres of spoil would be reused or disposed of with potentially up to around 3.4 million cubic metres of fill material required to construct the works.

 Spoil would be used during construction for batter flattening or land forming where this is possible.
 Spoil considered unsuitable for this purpose would be disposed of onsite where possible.
 Disposal of spoil onsite would be within the identified construction area or outside of environmentally sensitive 'no go' areas.
-Spoil may be disposed of offsite on adjacent properties (in non-environmentally sensitive areas) as agreed with landowners and subject to necessary statutory approvals.
+Spoil may be disposed of offsite on adjacent properties (in nonenvironmentally sensitive areas) as agreed with landowners and subject to necessary statutory approvals.

-6.17.5 Source and Quantity of Materials
+6.18.5 Source and Quantity of Materials